webix-hub/docs/data/api/eventsystem_attachevent.md

 - ...mixed...		function	the callback receives different set of parameters for different events.
 Check the documentation of the related events.

 @callbackreturns:
-- result	bool		returning <i>false</i> will block the default behaviour (works not for all events, check the details below).
+- result	boolean		returning <i>false</i> will block the default behaviour (works not for all events, check the details below).

 @returns:
 	event id		id	the id of the attached event handler